 Social Work Program Home Page

 Welcome to the Centinela Valley Union High School District Social Work Program home page!
-Here you will find important and valuable information about what services and resources are available to students and their families.
-You will also find contact information for staff.
+Here you will find important and valuable information about various mental health resources and services available to students and their families.
+You will also find the contact information of our School Social Workers.
 Please read below and click on the links to the right (or at the bottom if viewing from a mobile phone) for more information.

 Services During COVID-19

-For the 2020-21 school year and during COVID-19 restrictions, the district will continue to provide a wide-range of social-emotional and mental health services to students.
-Regardless of the method of student instruction (operating remotely, in-person or a combination of both), services will be available to help students and their families navigate the road ahead.
-Telehealth services and related virtual platforms have presently been adopted to address remote operations and ensure that a distance-learning environment does not cause any disruption in a student’s ability to access mental health or counseling resources.
+For the 2021-22 school year, the district will continue to provide a wide-range of social-emotional and mental health services to students.
+Regardless of the format of a student's instruction (being in-person or operating virtually), services will be available to help students and their families navigate the road ahead.
+Telehealth services and related virtual platforms were adopted during the pandemic to address remote operations and ensure that a distance-learning environment did not cause any disruption in a student’s ability to access mental health or counseling resources.
+With the majority of students now being back on campus, our counseling services are primarily provided face-to-face, however, we can provide virtual services on an as-needed basis (as with students doing Independent Studies).
 Such services may include brief intervention, biopsychosocial assessment, individual counseling, group counseling, student workshops, parent consultation, community resource linking and other mental health-related supports.

 Meeting the Needs